Rising-Stars-by-Sunshine/stats201-FinalProject-MichaelCornell/README.md

 Many thanks to Professor Luyao Zhang for her careful instruction and to the authors of the Autogluon support documents.

 - **Project Summary**:
-  - Background and Motivation: Traffic modeling has always been difficult to perform.
-With the advent of new machine learning models, many new opportunities arise to help engineers develop better ways to model traffic.
+  - Background and Motivation: Topics surrounding susatinible city design have been gaining traction in recent years.
+As the United States tries to wrestle with carbon emissions and decongestion of road networks, many have turned to walkability as one of the possible solutions.
+[1]
   - Research Question: What's the best machine learning application to predict traffic modeling, and how can traffic be predicted over time?
 We will use Autogluon to help us answer this question.
   - Application Scenario: The research here focuses on trips taken by car at a National level in the United States from 2019-2021.
 The data comes from a United States government collection of driving behavior.
   - Methodology: The package Autogluon was used to predict future driving behavior beyond the scope of the data, and two separate types of analysis were performed.
 One allowed for covariate variables, such as whether or not a given day was a holiday or a weekend.
 The other analysis did not allow for this control.